AniMaker: Multi-Agent Animated Storytelling with MCTS-Driven Clip Generation: Introduction

 \section{Introduction}

-The emergence of large-scale multimodal models \cite{yang2024cogvideox,kong2024hunyuanvideo,liu2024sora,li2025perception} has ignited significant interest in storytelling videos.
-In response, a new wave of methods \cite{kim2024fifo, wu2024mind, dalal2025one, guo2025long} including MINT Video and TTT-Video has emerged, aiming to generate the entire video in a single pass.
+The emergence of large-scale video generation models \cite{yang2024cogvideox, kong2024hunyuanvideo, liu2024sora} has ignited significant interest in storytelling videos.
+In response, a new wave of methods \cite{kim2024fifo, wu2024mind, dalal2025one, guo2025long, xu2025filmagent} including MINT Video and TTT-Video has emerged, aiming to generate the entire video in a single pass.
 However, these methods still face significant challenges when generating long videos spanning multiple scenes and characters, particularly in maintaining visual continuity, narrative coherence, and non-repetitive content.
-In contrast, recent advancements in single-clip video generation, exemplified by models like Wan \cite{wan2025wan}, Vidu\cite{bao2024vidu}, and Pika \cite{PikaLabsWebsite}, have pushed generated video clips closer to cinematic quality.
+In contrast, recent advancements in single-clip video generation, exemplified by models like Vidu\cite{bao2024vidu}, Wan \cite{wan2025wan}, and Pika \cite{PikaLabsWebsite}, have pushed generated video clips closer to cinematic quality.
 Due to shorter clip duration, these models utilize textual and visual prompts directly and efficiently, improving motion quality, semantic fidelity, and consistency with reference images.
 Consequently, utilizing these models to generate a storytelling video with multiple clips appears highly promising.

-Existing storytelling video frameworks \cite{lin2023videodirectorgpt, he2024dreamstory, li2024anim, xu2025mm, wu2025automated, xie2024dreamfactory}, which implement the composition of multiple video clips, generally follow a fixed pipeline: script → scene images → video clips → final video composition.
-While this modular format can effectively generate multi-shot long videos, it also introduces several limitations: Firstly, existing methods typically map scene images to fixed-length clips.
-It forms a rigid and fragmented video construction, leading to disjointed transitions and unnatural pacing, severely hindering the expressive continuity crucial for complex or extended actions.
+Existing storytelling video frameworks \cite{lin2023videodirectorgpt, he2024dreamstory, xie2024dreamfactory, li2024anim, xu2025mm, wu2025automated}, which implement the composition of multiple video clips, generally follow a fixed pipeline: script → keyframes → video clips → final video composition.
+While this modular format can effectively generate multi-shot long videos, it also introduces several limitations: Firstly, existing methods typically map keyframes to fixed-length clips.
+It forms a rigid and fragmented video construction, leading to disjointed transitions and unnatural pacing, severely hindering the expressive continuity crucial for complex or extended actions \cite{jiang2021camera}.
 Secondly, due to the inherent instability of video generation models, a single flawed clip can noticeably degrade the overall video quality.

 To mitigate fragmentation, an intuitive approach is generating continuous clips conditioned on prior frames, but this compounds error propagation and quality degradation.
 Drawing parallels with professional filmmaking, we identify that existing methods overlook \textbf{Best-of-N Sampling}—generating multiple clip candidates and selecting the best ones.
 However, implementing this faces two challenges: prohibitive computational costs and inadequate automated evaluation mechanisms.
 Generating and evaluating multiple candidate clips per shot is computationally intensive, often relying on expensive commercial APIs or prolonged GPU inference.
 Current evaluation metrics like VBench \cite{xing2024survey} only assess individual clips and their internal consistency, neglecting critical elements such as cross-clip coherence, sequential motion quality, and animation-specific qualities in storytelling animation.